PyCQA/pycodestyle/README.rst

-    -h, --help           show this help message and exit -v, --verbose        print status messages, or debug with -vv -q, --quiet          report only file names, or nothing with -qq --exclude=patterns   exclude files or directories which match these comma separated patterns (default: .svn,CVS,.bzr,.hg,.git)
+    -h, --help           show this help message and exit -v, --verbose        print status messages, or debug with -vv -q, --quiet          report only file names, or nothing with -qq -r, --repeat         show all occurrences of the same error --exclude=patterns   exclude files or directories which match these comma separated patterns (default: .svn,CVS,.bzr,.hg,.git)
     --filename=patterns  when parsing directories, only check filenames matching these comma separated patterns (default: *.py)
     --select=errors      select errors and warnings (e.g. E,W6)
     --ignore=errors      skip errors and warnings (e.g. E4,W)
-    --repeat             show all occurrences of the same error --show-source        show source code for each error --show-pep8          show text of PEP 8 for each error --statistics         count errors and warnings
+    --show-source        show source code for each error --show-pep8          show text of PEP 8 for each error --statistics         count errors and warnings